stacks-archive/blockstack-android/README.md

 All you need to host is a `manifest.json` file for the app details and the assetlinks.json file for the app links.

 ### Thread Handling
-The Android SDK uses kotlin's Coroutines.
-Network requests are using the `Dispatchers.IO` context.
+The Android SDK uses Kotlin's Coroutines.
+Network requests are using the [`Dispatchers.IO` dispatcher](https://developer.android.com/kotlin/coroutines#main-safety).

 ### Sign-In Flow
-The most basic way to sign-in a user with Blockstack is to use `BlockstackSignIn.redirectUserToSignIn`, `BlockstackSession.handlePendingAuthResponse` and all subsequent method calls in the same activity.
+To sign-in a user with Blockstack the app needs to use `BlockstackSignIn.redirectUserToSignIn` and `BlockstackSession.handlePendingAuthResponse`.
+After the auth response was handled, the `BlockstackSession` can be used to manage the user's data.

-This is shown in the
+In the [simple example](/example), the both sign-in and data management happens in the same activity.
-[simple example](/example).
-However, applications usually have a separate screen to handle user sessions.
+However, applications usually have a separate activity to handle user sign-in.

 In the [multi activity example](/example-multi-activities) a sign-in flow with two separate activities is implemented, one for the main activity and one for the account handling.
 The account handling activity updates the session data and the main activity uses the same session store to retrieve the session data.
-The default session store is using the default `SharedPreferences`, therefore, the session data is shared between all activities of the same app.
+The `SessionStore is using the default `SharedPreferences`, therefore, the session data is shared between the two activities of the app.

 ### Document Provider